-Boat Setup and Handling
+Boat Set-Up and Handling

-Because of the rising popularity of shorthanded racing and cruising, there has been a trickle-down effect in the technology used by Vendee Globe sailors.
+Because of the rising popularity of short-handed racing and cruising, there has been a trickle-down effect in the technology used by Vendee Globe sailors.
 Equipment manufacturers now offer less expensive products based on the effectiveness of the prototypes used at the highest levels.
-Roller furling headsails and canting keels are both examples of how the evolution of shorthanded racing tech has filtered its way into the mainstream.
+Roller furling headsails and canting keels are examples of short-handed racing tech that has filtered into the mainstream.
 More robust and reliable autopilots interfaced with wind instruments to use apparent wind angle upwind and true wind from broad reach to run are now available to the general public.
 Sail handling systems such as top down spinnaker furlers, electric winches, and code zeros are further examples of commonly used hardware that originated from short-handed offshore racing.
 I recommend you use a releasable inner forestay with hanks and make your headsail reef-friendly.
 Make sure you have enough reefs, and use a cushion to make the long hours of driving more comfortable.

 Safety and Communication